amanda-reed/DATA146/project5_1.md

 #### Linear Regression

-To perform a linear regression, I set up my DoKFold function ([described here](midterm.md)) ([described here](#question-18)) ([described here](midterm.md#question-18)) and set the number of folds to 20.
+To perform a linear regression, I set up my DoKFold function ([described here](midterm.md#question-18)) and set the number of folds to 20.
 It is important to note that I changed the k value several times but did not see a significant change in the MSE and R^2 values.
 To continue, I ran the linear regression with 20 folds for the standardized and unstandardized dataset.
 The unstandarized set had a minimum testing MSE value of 0.41745 and an average testing MSE value of 0.44376.
 Likewise, the standardized data had a minimum testing MSE value of 0.42096 and an average of 0.44378.
 Even after standardizing the data, both regression performed relatively similarly.

 Upon calculating the correlation matrix for the data, I found that that of the original dataset and the standardized set were the same.